fang2hou/EasyGA/Readme.md

 ### License
 [MIT](LICENSE)
-A part of structure is inspired by [GAHelloWorld](https://github.com/jsvazic/GAHelloWorld)
+A part of the structure is inspired by [GAHelloWorld](https://github.com/jsvazic/GAHelloWorld)